 10 Stories Behind Our Photos: Top Travel Moments

 As far as I can remember, photos have always fascinated me.
-They’ve always had the most profound effect on me, taught me, and told me the deeper stories.
-However, despite my enormous love for the visual images, I’ve never underestimated the power of words.
+They’ve always had the most profound effect on me, taught me, and told me deeper stories.
+However, despite my enormous love for visual images, I’ve never underestimated the power of words.
 The stories behind the photos usually convey the most interesting travel moments, something you can’t guess or speculate unless you get verbal descriptions along the way.

 The more we travel, the richer our stories get.
 Some of them are funny, others are a little bit risky and even dangerous.
 But none of them are in any way boring.
 Moreover, as time goes by, I cherish these travel moments, stories, and photos more and more.